 You can follow the lead of Bora Aksu’s by wearing flat hats and crochet dresses this fall, wear long, floaty, printed dresses a la Mulberry, or even rock a tan shearling coat like Coach.

-Simply channel your inner free spirit by throwing on a pretty floral dress, or paisley playsuit, with fringed boots, some form of shearling jacket and plenty of bohemian-style jewellery – for a look that screams sassy and carefree this fall.
+Effortlessly channel your inner free spirit by throwing on a pretty floral dress or paisley playsuit with fringed boots, some form of shearling jacket and plenty of bohemian-style jewellery for a look that screams sassy and carefree this fall.

-This invigorating colour trend is an extension of the ice-cream pastel pink shades of the summer.
+One of the prettiest AW17 fashion trends, this invigorating colour movement is an extension of the ice-cream pastel pink shades of the summer.

 If that isn’t enough, fuchsia is having a major fashion moment this fall.
-This bold hue was present through key pieces at Valentino, such as fuchsia coats, but was also rocked through full outfit ensembles at Emporio Armani and H&M. We also saw plenty of fuchsia trouser suits across many different designers.
+The bold hue was present through key pieces at Valentino, in the form of fabulous fuchsia coats, but was also rocked through full outfit ensembles at Emporio Armani and H&M. We also saw plenty of fuchsia trouser suits across many different designers.

 The good thing about this AW17 colour trend is that any shade and any style goes – all you need is the confidence to let your outfit do the talking.

-If you’re not into androgyny, and the grey check blazer everybody’s going crazy for, you can go down a slightly different route and feature metallic grey in your closet (aka silver).
-Sci-fi looking silver dresses went hand-in-hand with the space theme at Chanel, complete with their very own rocket launchpad, whilst fluid lame evening dresses stood out for all the right reasons at Paco Robanne.
+If you’re not into androgyny and the grey check blazer trend that everybody’s going crazy for, you can go down a slightly different route and feature metallic grey in your closet (aka silver).
+Sci-fi looking silver dresses went hand-in-hand with the space theme at Chanel, complete with their very own rocket launchpad, whilst fluid lame evening dresses stood out for all the right reasons at Paco Rabanne.

 In keeping with this space-age look, we also saw glitter boots, metallic jackets and planet-inspired accessories at Christopher Kane and Mugler.
 Even Michael Kors got in on the action, showing off a long, flowing silver jumpsuit as their hero piece.

-If you’re still not sure, simply invest in clothing separates with exaggerated lines and loose structures that have been manufactured from a fusion of fabrics to successfully pull off ultimate sci-fi cool this fall.
+If you’re still not sure about this look, merely invest in clothing separates with exaggerated lines and loose structures that have been manufactured from a fusion of fabrics to successfully pull off ultimate sci-fi cool this fall.